 With all this hype about beetroot, why are people talking about SuperBeets?
 We cut through the hype and focused on the ingredients, side effects, and clinical research.
 Furthermore, we tackled hundreds of customer experiences and comments over the last few weeks.
 Then, we summarized and refined it all give you the info you need.

 What is SuperBeets?

 First off, SuperBeets is a nitric oxide booster.
 It contains non-GMO beetroot powder, natural apple flavor, malic acid, and stevia.
 Put one scoop in water and drink once per day.
-The makers say to look for improved energy and a change in blood pressure.
+The makers say to look for improved energy, performance and a change in blood pressure.
 Let’s see.

 Humann (previously known as Neogenis Labs), the people behind SuperBeets, has been around since 2011.
 The official website sells the product, as well as some third-party retailers.
 We like that it contains natural ingredients and we found favorable customer comments, but read on…

 Our first concern with SuperBeets ingredients is the high price.
 “You pay for quality and effectiveness,” said our Research Editor.
 “But if a company charges you more than expected (or it’s worth), is the product really a value?”

 “They’re charging $150 for beet juice, that’s too much” said a customer.